Parth414/Scalable-Webapp-CloudFormation/README.md

 1. CodePipeline triggers the CI/CD workflow on code updates.
 2. CodeBuild builds the application, runs tests, and stores artifacts in an S3 bucket.
 3. CodeDeploy retrieves artifacts from S3 and deploys them to EC2 instances, managing zero-downtime deployments.
-4. GitHub Actions (optional) can be used to monitor and trigger the pipeline.
+4. .github Actions (optional) can be used to monitor and trigger the pipeline.

 ## File-by-File Setup Guide
-### 1. Github/Workflows/CICDPipeline.yml
+### 1. .github/workflows/CICDPipeline.yml
-GitHub Actions workflow file to trigger CI/CD on pushes to the main branch.
+.github Actions workflow file to trigger CI/CD on pushes to the main branch.

 Purpose: Defines steps to install dependencies, run tests, build, and upload to S3.
-Setup: Place in Github/Workflows/ to enable automated pipeline on GitHub.
+Setup: Place in .github/workflows/ to enable automated pipeline on .github.

 ### 2. Infrastructure/CloudFormation/Infrastructure.yml
 CloudFormation template to provision AWS resources (VPC, EC2, RDS, ASG, ELB).